aerospike/aws-cloudformation/README.md

 Download a copy of this repo using either the Download link or use git clone.

+**Note**
+Starting with Aerospike 3.8.1, the Community Edition is configured to transmit anonymous usage statistics.
+We ask your help in making Aerospike better by leaving this feature enabled.
+You can learn about our goals, how we use the data, and how to disable the feature [here](http://www.aerospike.com/aerospike-telemetry/).

 ## Usage
 Go to AWS Cloud formation console at https://console.aws.amazon.com/cloudformation/home